If there is anything to take away from the movie The Big Short, it’s that:

 - The stock market is both predictable and unpredictable at the same time.

 - There is a lot of money you can make through investing.

 Why do I bring up the Big Short?
 Because I think that it’s new, punchy approach to finance may be one of the signs we are seeing young people becoming investors in their own right without any of the traditional baggage associated with investing.
-Don’t believe me, consider that while only half of adults 30 and over save more than 5 percent of their income each year, 3 of 5 Millennial are doing so.
+Don’t believe me?
+Consider that while only half of adults 30 and over save more than 5 percent of their income each year, 3 of 5 Millennials are doing so.